The text is from here.

 Initial Pressure Drop

-The initial pressure loss of many filter materials is expressed by the following formula (please be careful not to make a mistake in the unit).
+The initial pressure loss of many filter materials is expressed in the following formula (be careful not to mistake the unit).

 Viscous resitance coefficient α and inertial resitance coefficient β are coefficients unique to filter media and can be obtained by calculation, aier permeability test and fluid flow analysis.